 The centerpiece of the CityCenter complex in the heart of the Strip.
 The Aria is busy, but ultra-contemporary with eye-catching decor, prominent artwork in the lobby, and high-tech rooms, especially the luxurious Sky Suites, which have their own lobby and valet.
 The restaurant lineup is strong, including Bardot Brasserie for French, Carbone for Italian, and Jean Georges Steakhouse.
 Jewel nightclub is known for its themed VIP suites.

 Technically part of CityCenter but on the other side of Harmon Avenue behind the Cosmopolitan, Vdara is quiet and elegant with sharp, bright features.
 A combination of hotel rooms and condos, each unit has its own living room and kitchen.
 Furnishings are both current and comfortable.
-Lobby is quiet without a casino, entertainment offerings, or major restaurants, but a walkway connects directly to the Bellagio.
-The Aria and Cosmopolitan are also just steps away.
-You’ll spend lots of time at the fitness center, spa, and rooftop pool.
+The lobby is quiet without a casino, entertainment offerings, or major restaurants, but a walkway connects directly to the Bellagio.
+The Aria and Cosmopolitan are just steps away.
+The fitness center, spa, and rooftop pool are all wonderful.

 The Cosmopolitan caters to a younger, upscale crowd.
 The property — stacked vertically in a relatively small footprint directly on the Strip — has plenty of contemporary character with chic furnishings and artwork throughout not only public spaces, but the rooms themselves.
 Two rooftop pools and Marquee Nightclub & Dayclub are popular destinations.
 Other highlights include a strong restaurant lineup, upscale shopping, and large windows that gaze out to the Strip from the casino.
 Far less sprawl than what you’ll find at other resorts.
 Pedestrian walkway connects to the ultra-luxurious Shops at Crystals.